apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 The nodes with port 2551 to 2554 are configured to be used as "seed nodes" in this sample, if you shutdown all or start none of these the other nodes will not know how to join the cluster.
 If all four are shut down and 2551 is started it will join itself and form a new cluster.

 As long as one of the four nodes is alive the cluster will keep working.
-You can read more about this in the [Akka documentation section on seed nodes](http://doc.akka.io/docs/akka/current/scala/cluster-usage.html).
+You can read more about this in the [Pekkodocumentation section on seed nodes](http://pekko.apache.org/docs/pekko/current//scala/cluster-usage.html).

 You can start more cluster front-end nodes using port numbers between 3000-3999: